vuejs/core/.github/contributing.md

 This project uses [tsd](https://github.com/SamVerschueren/tsd) to test the built definition files (`*.d.ts`).

 Type tests are located in the `test-dts` directory.
 To run the dts tests, run `yarn test-dts`.
 Note that the type test requires all relevant `*.d.ts` files to be built first (and the script does it for you).
-Once the `d.ts` files are built and up-to-date, the tests can be re-run by simply running `yarn test-dts`.
+Once the `d.ts` files are built and up-to-date, the tests can be re-run by simply running `yarn test-dts-only`.

 ## Financial Contribution